JaidenAshmore/java-dynamic-sqs-listener/README.md

 ### Testing locally with an example
 The easiest way to see the framework working is to run one of the examples locally.
 These all use an in memory [ElasticMQ](https://github.com/adamw/elasticmq)
-SQS Server so you don't need to do any setting up of queues to get it working.
-For example to run a sample Spring `com.jashmore.examples.spring.aws.Application` you can use the [Spring Starter Example](examples/java-dynamic-sqs-listener-spring-starter-examples/src/main/java/com/jashmore/sqs/examples).
+SQS Server so you don't need to do any setting up of queues on AWS to test this yourself.
+For example to run a sample Spring Application you can use the
+[Spring Starter Example](examples/java-dynamic-sqs-listener-spring-starter-examples/src/main/java/com/jashmore/sqs/examples).

 1. Clone this repository